DeMaCS-UNICAL/ThinkEngine/README.md

 Since sensors are updated in the *LateUpdate* event while the Sensors Manager retrieves the sensors’ mapping in the *Update* one, there is an automatic synchronization of the main thread and the auxiliary ones.

 ## Reflection Layer
 This layer is in charge of translating back and forth from object data structure to logical assertion.
 Both Sensors and Actuators need to be configured at desig-time via a configuration component.
 Once that the configuration has been saved, it can be associated to some **Brain**.
 A brain is associated with a some sensor and actuator configurations, an ASP encoding file and a triggering condition for the reasoning task (more details will be given in next paragraphs).
+It is worth noting that sensors, actuators and brains can be configured even on GameObject that will be only instantiated at run-time.
+This is possibile only for Prefabs listed in the *Resources/Prefabs* folder.

 ### Sensors
 Principal involved class: SensorConfiguration, MonoBehaviourSensorsManager, MonoBehaviourSensor